Yashwanth18/RAFT/README.md

 * Many cases to test:
 > Case where multiple nodes are candidates at the same time.
+> Case where leader fails
+> Case where follower fails
 * Log replication
 > For ease of debuggin and development purpose, assume the client program takes the role of a follower node.